Molecular-Nanophotonics/TrackerLab/README.md

 ## Adding New Feature Detection Tabs

-The software is designed modular making it easy to add custom feature detection tabs.
-To add a new tab open the `TrackerLab.ui` file with the *Qt Designer* contained in your Anacoda installation.
-Then, right-click the tab widget, add a new tab and insert the required input widgets and labels.
-Later, the values of your input widgets will be accessed by their object name.
+The software is designed in a modular manner making it easy to add custom feature detection tabs.
+To add a new tab open the `TrackerLab.ui` file with *Qt Designer* contained in your Anacoda installation.
+Then, right-click the tab widget, add a new tab and insert the desired input widgets and labels.
+Later, the values of your input widgets will be accessed by their `objectName`.
 To implement your detection method open the file `Modules.py` and add a new function with the follwing structure:
 ```
 def MyDetection(i, image, lp1, lp2, **args):